 Important Synergies and Resources

-Florida Museum of Natural History (FLMNH) archaeologists conduct research in the Circum-Caribbean area and provide additional expertise in art, economic anthropology, ethnohistory, environmental archaeology, historic and prehistoric archaeology, theory, and zooarchaeology, among other topics.
+The Florida Museum of Natural History at Dickinson Hall (FLMNH) archaeologists conduct research in the Circum-Caribbean area and provide additional expertise in art, economic anthropology, ethnohistory, environmental archaeology, historic and prehistoric archaeology, theory, and zooarchaeology, among other topics.

 The Historical Archaeology Program at the FLMNH involves exciting research programs in Haiti, the Dominican Republic, and St. Augustine, FL.